-- Structural Readiness: This component supports activities that strengthen the organizational capacity of First Nation organizations including:
+- Structural Readiness: This component supports activities that strengthen the organizational capacity of First Nations organizations including:

-- formalizing governance structures and developing organizational capacity to deliver educational services to First Nation schools
+- formalizing governance structures and developing organizational capacity to deliver educational services to First Nations schools

-- start-up costs for creating First Nation school boards
+- start-up costs for creating First Nations school boards

-- developing agreements with provincial school boards, such as establishing new approaches to tuition/service agreements, fully delegating responsibility to administer on-reserve schools to a provincial school board, or fully delegating responsibility for operating a provincial school to a First Nation or First Nation organization.
+- developing agreements with provincial school boards, such as establishing new approaches to tuition and service agreements, fully delegating responsibility to administer on-reserve schools to a provincial school board, or fully delegating responsibility for operating a provincial school to a First Nation or First Nations organization.

 Funding is provided in the form of a one-year set contribution.
 A set contribution is a transfer payment that is dependent on performance as outlined in a funding agreement.

 Proposals for both components can now cover either one or two years but funding will be approved on an annual basis.

 Structural readiness projects can only be submitted through this program, and not through the First Nation Student Success Program (FNSSP).
 The eligibility criteria remain as broad as under FNSSP.